joergkrause/nyaf/docs/md/docs/lib/jsx.md

 Fundamentally, JSX just provides syntactic sugar for the code line `JSX.createElement(component, props, ...children)` function.
 The transformation and conversion to JavaScript is made by the TypeScript transpiler.
 In case you use pure JavaScript, the best tool to compile JSX is Babel.

-> Be aware, that while the main framework with native JSX support is React, **@nyaf** has absolutely no relation to React, and the behavior of the code is different.
+> Be aware, that while the main framework with native JSX support is React, **ny@f** has absolutely no relation to React, and the behavior of the code is different.

 ### Introduction